5 Qualities to Look For When Trying To Find A Piano Teacher for You

 Some also have a trial period of a couple months so that the teacher and parent can assess if it is still a good fit at the end of that time.

-In summary, following these 5 steps will help you to identify the right teacher for you.
+Following these 5 steps will help you to identify the right teacher for you.

-In the next week, I’ll be posting more resources on where you can find piano teachers like this online (other than my website).
+Next week, I’ll be posting more resources on where you can find piano teachers like this online (other than my website).

 In the meantime however, one great resource that’s worth taking a look at is TheHomeSchoolMom Homeschooling Resources, to find local piano teachers and other local services!